franzos/goFranz/about.md

 permalink: /about/
 ---

-My Name is Franz Geffke - I was born and raised in Germany but today my home is anywhere between Europe, the Middle-East and Southeast-Asia.
+<u>My Name is Franz Geffke</u> - I was born and raised in Germany but today my home is anywhere between Europe, the Middle-East and Southeast-Asia.
 New experiences and culture draw me to travel to, and to live in different countries all around the world - With stronger foreign ties come a different, new perspective on all aspects of life and business which I continue to embrace.

+<div id="map" data-slideout-ignore></div>

 Aside from my travels, I'm a big privacy advocate and strong supporter of technologies and ideas that help promote personal freedom, decentralize certain aspects of power, and are easily accessible to everyone - now or in the near future.

-Whenever I'm not working, I like to disconnect and return to the lifestyle of a different era - with crackling vinyls, glowing amplifiers and a glass of scotch - no ice.
+Whenever I'm not working, I like to disconnect and return a different era - with crackling vinyls, glowing amplifiers and a glass of scotch - no ice.

+Here's what I'm reading: [Bookshelf](/bookshelf/)

 ## Work

 My work covers a variety of aspects but to summarize, __I help organizations increase their reach and revenue by optimizing their product, online presence and backend-end processes__.
 I have clients ranging from startup and small business to international powerhouses and charities.

 - GEW, UK
+- Lingel Windows, Germany
 - Filtafry, Germany
 - Fit-A-Seal, Germany
 - Sky-Hype, Switzerland